Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Algorithmic Aspects

 \section{Algorithmic Aspects}

-We now describe the practical implementation of our flow-based language model ($\flowvel$) and its distillation into a few-step flow map language model ($\flowmap$).
-We aim to provide principled design choices that work robustly in practice.
+We now describe the practical implementation of an FLM and its subsequent distillation into an FMLM.
+Here, we aim to provide principled design choices that work robustly in practice, as well as to highlight some of the key decisions necessary for performance.